Our Gettysburg Wedding Event Spaces

 There are endless options when it comes to choosing the setting for your wedding.
 Are you dreaming of a classic and traditional ballroom wedding, but want to add your own unique touches?
 Have you always envisioned an outdoor ceremony, but don’t want to have to worry about rain?
 The Gettysburg Hotel can make these dreams come true with our array of flexible options for all of your wedding needs – rehearsal dinners, welcome cocktail receptions, ceremonies, receptions, and post-wedding activities.
 Take advantage of our ideal location in downtown historic Gettysburg, with stylish accommodations, and stellar amenities and services.Request More Information

 Originally the Gettysburg National Bank built in 1814, this space maintains its original class and elegance, featuring an exquisite, 28’ hand-painted ceiling, inlaid with gold and accentuated with the original Grecian border.
-The largest of our event spaces, the sweeping evergreen draperies, and 19th-century chandeliers add to the charm and character of this historic space.
-The Grand Ballroom features an impressive bank vault, providing a unique backdrop for your wedding.
+As the largest of our event spaces, the ballroom’s impressive bank vault and 19th-century chandeliers add to the charm and character of this historic space, while the portable dance floor makes the room versatile for your dream wedding.

 Grand Ballroom Photo Gallery